jackdewinter/pymarkdown/docs/advanced_scanning.md

 Partially because it is a slippery slope argument.
 Allowing for the disabling of a rule for the next line just makes sense for me.
 Handle exceptions that come up during documents.
-After that, I am concerned that adding one more command will actually entail adding 5+ commands just to ensure that the one command can be controlled properly.
+After that, I am concerned that adding one more command will entail adding 5+ commands just to ensure that the one command can be controlled properly.
 At the start, I decided I wanted to keep things simple if possible.

 Partially because it is easier and more performant.
-From a low level perspective, this is implemented as a list of line numbers and the rule ids that should be ignored if a violation is reported.
+From a low-level perspective, this is implemented as a list of line numbers and the rule ids that should be ignored if a violation is reported.
 That is a very quick check with few downsides.
 Starting to add `enable` or `disable` or `restore` or any other commands probably mean enabling all rules and applying any pragmas after the rules had fired.
-In my mind, That would degrade the performance of the linter unnecessarily.
+In my mind, that would degrade the performance of the linter unnecessarily.

 Partially because it just makes more sense to me.
 While I can